 Enjoy faster downloads and great sound quality – but be aware of the limits

 If you still prefer to download music from YouTube, but your requirements are a little more complex, check out MP3Jam.
 This free music downloader has multi-threaded file downloads, which means it can download from multiple sources simultaneously, and it can run multiple downloads at the same time too.
 It tries to find the highest quality – up to 320Kbps – and there’s a useful hashtag search you can use to find music of particular genres.
 There’s a built-in music player too.

 The only downside is that the free app is deliberately limited in the hope you’ll buy a one-day or lifetime subscription.
 If you don’t, you can only download five tracks every 25 minutes and you can’t download full albums.

 Download here: MP3Jam

-An old-school peer-to-peer client that searches multiple sources for the tracks you want
+An old-school peer-to-peer client that searches multiple sources for tracks

-Remember how peer-to-peer networks changed the way people found music?
+Remember how peer-to-peer (P2P) networks changed the way people found music?
 They’re still doing their thing, and while the likes of Napster and LimeWire are long gone, you can still kick it old-school by making free P2P client FrostWire your new music downloader.

-It connects to multiple torrent trackers and cloud-based download sites to help you find exactly what you’re looking for, and it includes a music player and music library manager to keep your music organised.
+It connects to multiple torrent trackers and cloud-based download sites to help you find exactly what you’re looking for, and it includes a media player and music library manager to keep your tracks organised.

-It feels like a modern take on the old P2P apps, and is really simple and effective way to grab new tunes
+Frostwire feels like a modern take on traditional P2P apps, and is a really simple and effective way to grab new tunes

 Download here: Frostwire